uwcse440/web-cse440-au14/_assignments/assignment2/index.md

 ### Grading

+`This milestone will be graded on a scale of __6 points__ (2 points for each design).`

-`2 points for each design (6 points total).
-We grade the designs on the quality and diversity of these ideas, as well as the execution (sketches are rough, transitions are clear, there is enough to get each idea across).`
+`We grade the designs on the quality and diversity of these ideas, as well as the execution (sketches are rough, transitions are clear, there is enough to get each idea across).`

 <a name="design_review"></a>